jackspirou/clientjs/README.md

 Fingerprinting
 --------------

+Digital fingerprints based on device/browser settings allow you to make an "educated guess" about the identify of a new or returning visitor.
+By taking multiple data points, combining them, and representing them as a number, you can easily recognize similar browsers and devices without cookies or sessions.

 Simply create a new ClientJS object.
 Then call the `getFingerprint()` method which will return the browser/device fingerprint as a 32bit integer hash ID.

-Here is an example of how you can create and print a fingerprint below:
+Below is an example of how you to generate and display a fingerprint:

 ```javascript
 // Create a new ClientJS object